MaxforZazmic/Codebase-02/README.md

 # Codebase-02

-*Readme.md is updated at least once in a two days.

-This repository is created to push my code written while being on the bench
+This repository is created to push my code written while being partially on the bench at Zazmic. code is written for learning purposes.

 at this moment it contains the work done by me since the 30th of August:
 - JS functions with and without conditional statements